-Many job placement companies and career counseling centers will factor in a person’s Myers-Briggs personality type when finding them the perfect job.
-Find your type and find a job that fits your specific disposition.
+Many job placement companies and career counselling centers factor in a person’s Myers-Briggs personality type when finding them the perfect job.

 These types are good work horses, as they get things done.
 They see every detail of a plan and aren’t afraid to spend extra hours at the office or take on extra work.
 To compensate, they seek out jobs with high rewards.